Mariners come back home to a large crowd and promptly get drilled 11-1 by the Dodgers

 Facing the defending National League champion Dodgers — a team that expects to be in the postseason again this season — the Mariners got homer-filled outings from starter Wade LeBlanc and reliever Christian Bergman, did basically nothing against Dodgers starter Walker Buehler and suffered through an 11-1 drubbing Friday that didn’t feel like a home game … again.

-“That was a bad ballgame,” manager Scott Servais said.
+“That was a bad ballgame,” Seattle manager Scott Servais said.
 “Not a good night.
 You can sit and dwell on it.
 But it is what it is.
 We got beat and we got beat soundly.
 We have to come back tomorrow and get after it.
 It’s one loss.
 Unfortunately, we had a really good crowd tonight and we got nothing going.
 We just didn’t play a good ballgame.”

-To be fair, a large portion of the crowd — probably 50 percent — were Dodgers fans and enjoyed the pleasant evening.
+To be fair, a large portion of the crowd — close to 50 percent — was Dodgers fans and enjoyed the pleasant evening.
 While not quite as boisterous or well-served as fans during the crowded Blue Jays series, the Dodgers fans had no shortage of moments to cheer for.
 Their team smashed five homers on the night, breaking out of an offensive funk over the past week and a half.
 Los Angeles was averaging just 2.8 runs a game over its last 12 games, scoring four or more runs just four times and posting a .231/.307/.372 slash line.

 That problem was remedied for at least a night.

-“They got all kinds of power in their lineup and when you make mistakes, you are going to pay the price,” Servais said.
+“They’ve got all kinds of power in their lineup and when you make mistakes, you are going to pay the price,” Servais said.
 “We just didn’t pitch well.
 And when that happens to a lineup like that, the home runs and (runs) go up quickly.”

 Yasmani Grandal led off the third inning, smashing a solo homer into the Mariners’ bullpen for a 1-0 lead.
 The Dodgers tacked on three more in the fourth inning off LeBlanc.
 Manny Machado ambushed the first pitch of the inning, whacking his first of two homers on the night.
 Later in the inning, Max Muncy launched a two-out, two-run blast to right field to make it 4-0.